Prompt Engineering for Public Speaking: How to Get Better Results from AI

 How to Avoid Over Engineering Your Prompts

+A good prompt is specific, not exhaustive.
+It gives AI enough to be useful without turning every request into a briefing document.
 The test is simple: could you explain what you need to a knowledgeable colleague in under 30 seconds?
-If so, that is roughly the right level of detail for your prompt.
-If you find yourself writing a page of instructions, step back and break the task into smaller pieces instead.
+If yes, that is about the right level of detail.
+If you are writing a page of instructions, break the task into smaller pieces instead.

 How to Build a Prompt Library for Recurring Speaking Situations

-Structure prompts: for testing different talk frameworks
+• Structure prompts for testing different frameworks

-Refinement prompts: for tightening language and cutting filler
+• Refinement prompts for tightening language and cutting filler

-Rehearsal prompts: for simulating audience questions and objections
+• Rehearsal prompts for simulating audience questions and objections

 What Prompt Engineering Cannot Replace